 You can also add more text in addition to the pre-defined placeholders.
 To do this, you need to insert a text frame, as follows:

 - 1. Invoke Object > New Text Frame from the menu bar. - 2.
-Click and hold the mouse while you drag it to create a frame with the desired position and size.
+The text frame is inserted.